Who Can Volunteer?

 How Do I Become a Teen Volunteer?

-- Fill out a teen volunteer application if you are 13-17 years old.
+- Fill out a teen volunteer application if you are in grades 7-12 and not yet 18 years old.
 If you are 18 years or older, you may fill out an adult volunteer application to be one of our regular adult volunteers.

 - Once your form is submitted, you will be contacted via email to meet with Erica and discuss your interests and schedule.
 Please note that we will contact you at your own email address (not your parents'!).